 Why should you use a menstrual cup or reusable menstrual disc when you have your period on vacation?
 They make packing a much lighter affair.
 Just bring a single menstrual cup or disc and pack it in a breathable pouch.
 A reusable menstrual cup can hold 2-5x more than tampons or pads.
 When you’re traveling this can be more convenient and makes the importance of finding a public restroom less of an emergency.

 If your period is average you should be able to go 8-12 hours without having to empty your cup.
-That equals an entire carefree day of museums, hiking, shopping, snorkeling, skiing – anything!
+That equals an entire carefree day of museums, hiking, shopping, swimming and snorkeling, skiing – anything!

 As long as you’re already an experienced user having your period away from home will be no different, but there are some nice to have items to bring for your trip.